 Most of the ornaments on our tree are handmade or have some personal significance.
 There are the ones that the kids made at school and ones that we have collected from holidays.

-Every year when I dress the Christmas tree with this mismatch of ornaments it tells a story.
+Every year when I dress the Christmas tree with this mismatch of ornaments, it tells a story.

 Map Christmas Ornaments

-I find old road maps are great for crafting with at Christmas as often they are printed in festive colours.
+I find old road maps are great for crafting at Christmas as often they are printed in festive colours.
 Many of the vintage road maps I have in my stash are printed on white paper with parks and countryside marked out in green and roads in red.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need